About Lunar Drive-In

 Our Dolby Digital Stereo soundtracks are broadcast via your car’s FM stereo, you can control the volume and settings to suit yourself.
 Our massive 6500 watt xenon arc lamps and Barco DP2K 32B projectors are the largest regular cinema projectors made in the world and deliver some of the brightest and sharpest images of any large screens in the country.

 There are no parking problems, no babysitter concerns and you can come dressed as you are.
-The video games and kiddie rides are free every night!
 Come out to the Lunar Drive-in and enjoy a night watching movies under the stars in your cars.
 The Lunar Drive-in; entertainling you since 1956.

 The Lunar Dandenong opened on May 4, 1956 as the Dandenong Panoramic Drive-in Theatre with a single wooden screen and spaces for 650 cars.
 It was Melbourne’s Olympic year and television was still 6 months away.
 It was one of the first 10 drive-in theatres built in Australia, the excitement generated by these early pre-television drive-in theatres was enormous.
 Cars lined up for miles in an attempt to get into one of two sessions per evening.
 The opening film was the B grade action film “Assignment Paris”.
 The food offering boasted BBQ’s, fish grills and service par excellence.